aiven/aiven-docs/docs/products/mysql/concepts/high-availability-mysql.md

 - With standby, recovery time objective (RTO) is quick, and recovery point objective (RPO) is close to zero loss.
-- Without standby, RPO loses 5 minutes of data, and RTO is variable as it involves restoring a backup and applying binlogs, which depends on the database size and the write load (up to 6 hours or more in edge cases).
+- Without standby, RPO loses up to 5 minutes of data, and RTO is variable as it involves restoring a backup and applying binlogs, which depends on the database size and the write load (up to several hours or more in edge cases).

 ## Highly available Business and Premium service plans